knpuniversity/blog/rest-revisited.md

 up.

-Wonderfully, a lot of people showed up to offer their thoughts, which you can see as comments on :doc:`that post </blog/what-the-rest>`.
+Wonderfully, a lot of people showed up to offer their thoughts, which you can see as comments on [that post](/blog/what-the-rest).
 In this entry, I wanted to summarize the problems and the solutions we found.
 I may still say some wrong things, and hopefully people will once again come to my rescue.